Trex099/Glint/README.md

 3. If anything is missing, it will provide you with the exact command to install it and offer to run it for you.

 *Note: The script will use `sudo` internally for operations that require root privileges, such as installing packages or managing system services for GPU passthrough.*

 ---

+## ⚡ Advanced Features

+### 🖥️ macOS GPU Passthrough

+This feature allows you to give a macOS VM direct control over one of your host's physical GPUs.

+> **⚠️ WARNING: Advanced Users Only**
+> This is an advanced feature that requires your host system to be properly configured for **IOMMU (VT-d / AMD-Vi)** in your BIOS/UEFI and with the correct kernel parameters.
+Glint only handles the VM configuration; it does not set up your host.
+Incorrectly passing through a device can lead to host system instability.

+**How to use it:**
+1. Navigate to the `macOS VM Management` menu.
+2. Select `Passthrough & Performance`.
+3. The script will guide you through selecting a VM and a GPU.
+It will automatically patch the VM's configuration for you.

+### 📂 File Transfer (SFTP)

+Glint includes a simple menu to transfer large files or directories to and from any running VM.

+**How to use it:**
+1.  **Enable SSH in the Guest VM (One-time setup):**
+    *   **macOS:** Open the Terminal app inside your macOS VM and run:
+        ```sh
+        sudo systemsetup -setremotelogin on
+        ```
+    *   **Linux:** Install the OpenSSH server (e.g., `sudo apt install openssh-server` or `sudo pacman -S openssh`) and ensure the `sshd` service is running.
+    *   **Windows:** Enable the OpenSSH Server optional feature.
+2. From the appropriate VM menu in Glint, select `Transfer Files (SFTP)`.
+3. Follow the prompts to enter your VM's username, password, and the file paths.

+---